Table of Contents

 Hoover took Barksdale as his mentor, whom he found glamorous and worth emulating.
 Hoover assumed the role of Barksdale’s henchman and would also carry out orders to assault, hit and kill whenever required.

-In June 1970, David Barksdale was badly injured in an accidental gunfire from the M-14 rifle of a member of gangster group Black P. Stone.
+On June 7, 1970 David Barksdale was badly injured in an accidental gunfire from the M-14 rifle of a member of gangster group Black P. Stone.
 Poor health of Barksdale from the injury resulted in an expanded role and responsibility for Larry Hoover.

-Under him the gang had been involved in all kinds of criminal activities involving conspiracy, extortion, money laundering, drug dealing, murder, shooting, assault and so on and had taken control of Chicago’s South Side drug trade, making profits of more than $1,000 a day.
+Under him the gang had been involved in all kinds of criminal activities involving murder, shooting, assault, conspiracy, extortion, money laundering, drug dealing and so on and had taken control of Chicago’s South Side drug trade, making profits of more than $1,000 a day.

 Larry Hoover and the Murder of William Young (1973)